NewsLocal News

 TULSA, Okla. — Community involvement can be critical to an investigation, and that’s why the Tulsa Police Department is launching a new program to help fight crime.

-Miguel Wickert’s video captured a horrific crash that showed a driver colliding with a Tulsa fire truck on its way to a call on February 26th.
+Miguel Wickert’s video captured a horrific crash that showed a driver colliding with a Tulsa fire truck on its way to a call on Feb.
+26.

 “Our Ring camera on the back deck captured a portion of the accident involving the fire engine right here off of 41st street, and in that situation, that car was full of children.
 A really terrible and unfortunate thing,” said Wickert.

-“It’s not always something where we can make contact with them depending on the time of day that it occurs, so by registering your camera it allows us to reach out to you through an email of through a phone number that you provide to us and ask you and review your video to see if there is anything related that occurred and then share that video with us,” said Johnston.
+“It’s not always something where we can make contact with them depending on the time of day that it occurs, so by registering your camera it allows us to reach out to you through an email or through a phone number that you provide to us and ask you and review your video to see if there is anything related that occurred and then share that video with us,” said Johnston.

 People like Wickert said they are for the program.

-However, some say they aren’t so sure.
+However, some aren’t so sure.

 Stay in touch with us anytime, anywhere --